MicrosoftDocs/WSL/WSL/wsl-config.md

 # Sets additional kernel parameters, in this case enabling older Linux base images such as Centos 6
 kernelCommandLine = vsyscall=emulate

+# Run WSL in "Safe Mode" which disables many features and is intended to be used to recover distributions that are in bad states.
+safeMode=true

 # Sets amount of swap storage space to 8GB, default is 25% of available RAM
 swap=8GB